RECENT LISTENING #17

 Blacks' Myths, Irreversible Entanglements, Neil Young, Alexander Spence, Jessica Rylan, 2673, Cherry Point, Bill Nace

 BLACKS’ MYTHS II (ATLANTIC RHYTHMS) Just finished listening to bassist Luke Stewart’s very recent (April 26th, 2020) guest spot on The Watt From Pedro Show.
 He briefly mentions that the Minutemen were one of his influences (along with Primus!), which Watt doesn’t comment on or possibly even notice, humble (“mi-NOOT”) fellow that he is.
 Later in the show, Watt plays a couple tracks from Blacks’ Myths II, this cassette & Bandcamp release by Stewart’s mostly (entirely?) bass-and-drums duo Blacks’ Myths.
 The tracks are “Mammy’s Revenge” and “Northern Confederate,” and I’m shocked at how, well, hardcore this music is.
 The Blacks’ Myths I LP was definitely genre-busting and boundary-extending, but in a more traditional way that could almost be categorized as jazz (side one, at least, could maybe be considered an extension of what is called “spiritual jazz”).
 Much of Blacks’ Myths II, on the other hand, is straight-up blasting noise-rock, and that phrase too seems incorrect as soon as it’s uttered, but the whole experience still makes me think of when I first heard actual ‘hardcore band’ the Minutemen, late to the party back in the early ‘90s when I was just barely 20 years old, and finally living in a college town, the kind of place where I could find a then-cheap used copy of their 1981 release The Punch Line, take it home and listen to it, and have all kinds of boundaries and internal constrictions melt away instantaneously.
 Strong medicine, a band that was simultaneously both aggressive and thoughtful, with some songs that were unthinkably short, yet still each unfathomably deep.
 Same thing, even if on a different level still, is happening here with Blacks’ Myths II.
 Boundary dissolution and form destruction, all of which allow alter-destinies and “other planes of there” to exist.
-Sun Ra > D. Boon > Warren G. “Trae” Crudup III.
+Through-line from Sun Ra to D. Boon to Warren G. “Trae” Crudup III.

 IRREVERSIBLE ENTANGLEMENTS “Homeless/Global” (INTERNATIONAL ANTHEM) Another band in which Luke Stewart is the bassist, this one a larger group featuring Camae Ayewa on “voice, texts,” Keir Neuringer on “saxophone, percussion,” Aquiles Navarro on “trumpet, percussion,” Stewart on “double bass, percussion,” and finally Tcheser Holmes on “drums, congas.”
 You’ve seriously got to hear this “epic, 23-minute standalone ‘single’” for yourself.
 What can I say?
 They just said it all.
 I’ll just add a few equally important words from Stewart, as quoted on another Bandcamp page, this one a feature on the band: “Stop with the bullshit.
 Stop with the police brutality, stop with the micro- and macro- aggressions of everyday prejudice.
 Stop pretending like you’re not racist in a country that created the system of racism and white supremacy.
 Stop not addressing that, and start to change.”